Megaemce/AnnoyScript/about/index.md

 </div>
 <br>

-All the texts, logos and funny images are created by me.
+All posts and funny images are created by me.
 You can say hello on [GitHub](https://github.com/Megaemce).